This article describes how to use a Real Time Clock (RTC) on Embedded Linux.

 # timedatectl Local time: Mon 2014-05-26 11:29:40 UTC Universal time: Mon 2014-05-26 11:29:40 UTC RTC time: Mon 2014-05-26 11:29:39 Timezone: Universal (UTC, +0000) NTP enabled: n/a NTP synchronized: yes RTC in local TZ: no DST active: n/a

-Using the timedatectl to set the date or time makes sure the new system clock is synchronized with the hardware clock (RTC) immediately:
+If no internet connection is provided, timedatectl can be used to set the date or time. systemd-timedated will make sure the new system clock is synchronized with the hardware clock (RTC) immediately:

 For more information refer to the timedatectl manual page at freedesktop.org.

 Use these two commands to manipulate the system clock and hardware clock directly.

 (Set system time from hardware clock)

 -f FILE can be used to specify a particular RTC device (e.g. /dev/rtc2).

 To set system time, use the date command: